Play Mood Charades!

-Love to play Charades, but looking for a new twist on an old classic?
-Try Mood Charades!
-Not only is this game a fun family activity, it also helps with identifying emotion – a very important skill when it comes to reading comprehension!
+Does your kid love to play charades?
+Mix things up and put a new moody twist on the classic game.
+Not only is this moods game a fun family activity, but it also helps with identifying emotion—a very important skill when it comes to both social development and reading comprehension!

 What You Need: